insidert/insidert/src/content/blog/how-to-deploy-laravel-to-a-server.md

 usermod -aG sudo raviteja
 ```

-Run commands as the new user with sudo permissions.
+From here on, run commands as the new user with sudo permissions.

 ```bash
 sudo su raviteja